quicwg/base-drafts/draft-ietf-quic-recovery.md

 * the latest RTT sample is higher than the SRTT, perhaps due to a sustained increase in the actual RTT, but the smoothed SRTT has not yet caught up.

-Implementers MAY experiment with using other reordering fractions, bearing in mind that a lower multiplier reduces reordering resilience and increases spurious retransmissions, and a higher multiplier increases loss recovery delay.
+Implementers MAY experiment with using other reordering thresholds, including absolute thresholds, bearing in mind that a lower multiplier reduces reordering resilience and increases spurious retransmissions, and a higher multiplier increases loss detection delay.

 ## Timeout Loss Detection